- -30- then and now (8/22/18)2

-Cape Girardeau billiard enthusiasts will have the chance of seeing one of the nation's top-notch pocket billiard experts Monday afternoon at 4 o'clock when Johnnie Irish, world champion contender, puts on an exhibition at the Pla-Mor, 826 Broadway.
+Cape Girardeau billiard enthusiasts will have the chance of seeing one of the nation's top-notch pocket billiard experts Monday afternoon at 4 o'clock when Johnny Irish, world champion contender, puts on an exhibition at the Pla-Mor, 826 Broadway.

 The 45-minute show of trick shots and cue-ball artistry will be climaxed by a match with a local player of talent --name as yet undisclosed.
 Harry Sachse, owner of the Pla-Mor, said there would be no charge for the exhibition.